martius-lab/dominic/README.md

    ```
    Don't panic if some packages are removed and reinstalled :)

-7.(Optional) Login Weights and Biases
+7. (Optional) Login Weights and Biases
    ```bash
    echo 'export WANDB_USERNAME=<wandb_username>' >> ~/.bashrc
    source ~/.bashrc